G4l43r/lpthw-cn/index.rst

-..
-Learn Python The Hard Way documentation master file, created by sphinx-quickstart on Fri Apr 23 11:04:27 2010.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Learn Python The Hard Way, 2nd Edition
 ======================================

-This is the HTML preview of *Learn Python The Hard Way, 2nd Edition*.
-It is a work in progress and will most likely have some errors as I work on the full release of the 2nd Edition.
+Welcome to the 2nd Edition of Learn Python the hard way.
+You can visit the companion site to the book at http://learnpythonthehardway.org/ where you can purchase PDF and paper versions of the book.
+The free HTML version of the book is available at http://learnpythonthehardway.org/book/.

 .. toctree::